 The Arms Trade Treaty (ATT) is a legally binding instrument that regulates and sets common standards for the international trade in conventional arms.
 The ATT promotes responsibility, transparency and accountability in the global arms trade but does not affect domestic firearms policies.
 It requires that state parties assess the risk of negative effects of conventional arms exports, including violations of human rights and international humanitarian law, including gender-based violence The states shall not authorize the export if they determine that there is an over-riding risk of any of these negative consequences.

-Canada deposited its Instrument of Accession on 19 June 2019, and officially became a State Party to the ATT on 17 September of the same year.
+Canada deposited its Instrument of Accession on June 19, 2019, and officially became a State Party to the ATT on September 17, 2019.

 Implementation in Canada